Ben Tulfo: Kilos Pronto

 Starting as a segment in BITAG Live, Kilos Pronto's nature is also similar to that of the full-blown program, a call-to-action public service entity.
 It was supposed to launch as a separate program away from BITAG Live but it never happened.

 In October 2016, Kilos Pronto successfully launched as a full-blown one hour program at UNTV.
 The show was hosted by Ben Tulfo together with Alex Santos and the late Nikka Alejar.
 Similar to the segment's roots, it was also a fast-paced program featuring call-to-action public service.
 However, instead of being a single segment, the show covered different complaints (ranging from local disputes and anomalies) and featured tourist attractions, delicacies, and other tourism-related events through a segment called "Travel Pass".

-However, Ben Tulfo had to part ways with UNTV on January 2017, and then transferred to a new home, the state-run channel PTV-4.
+However, Ben Tulfo had to part ways with UNTV in January 2017, and then transferred to a new home, the state-run channel PTV-4.
 In June of the same year, Erwin Tulfo, hosted Kilos Pronto together with his brother after parting ways with TV5.

 Numerous time slot changes occurred throughout the course of the program.
 During its run with UNTV, the show aired from 6:45 PM to 7:45 PM, then later on PTV-4, it ran from 7:00 PM to 8:00 PM, and then from 5:00 PM to 6:00 PM.
 However, to accommodate Erwin as he is also a newscaster for PTV News, Kilos Pronto later moved to an earlier time slot of 4:30 PM to 5:30 PM.

 On May 8, 2018, his sister Wanda Tulfo Teo resigned from her post after the Commission on Audit revealed she directed the placement of P60 million in tourism ads to Kilos Pronto, a blocktimer show on PTV-4, despite lack of a memorandum of agreement or contract.
 Kilos Pronto is produced and hosted by Teo's brothers Ben Tulfo and Erwin Tulfo, both are allied to Rodrigo Duterte.
 Teo stressed that she 'did not know' that her own brothers were running the very specific television show she sent 60 million pesos to.
 The Tulfo brothers afterwards promised that they will return the 60 million pesos of government fund that they received from their sister.
 On June 17, 2018, it was revealed that Erwin and Ben Tulfo have not yet returned the 60 million in government funds that Wanda Teo gave them during her stint as tourism secretary.
 In August 2018, under a Senate hearing, Tulfo and his siblings declared that they will never return the money they got from the Department of Tourism, sparking nationwide outrage and backlash.